 Communion Through Community is an online platform where Gr.
 2/3 teachers, and students can engage virtually in five distinct Catholic modules focused around the sacrament of Communion.
 These modules have engaging activities which lend to the themes of the Growing In Faith, Growing In Christ program, as well as are closely connected to the Religious Education Policy Document.
 Communion Through Community is not intended to replace the Religious Education program, but to be a supplementary resource to assist in preparing students for First Holy Communion.

 This resource explains some of the most common “hot spots” where people find conflict between science and Catholicism.

-Growing in Faith, Growing in Christ: Combined Grades 3 and 4 Teaching Strategies Audience: Grades 3 & 4 Descriptor: Growing in Faith, Growing in Christ: Combined Grades 3 and 4 Teaching Strategies is a teacher resource intended to assist those teachers with a combined class of grades 4 and 5 students.
+Growing in Faith, Growing in Christ: Combined Grades 4 and 5 Teaching Strategies is a teacher resource intended to assist those teachers with a combined class of grades 4 and 5 students.

 21st Century Shepherds was created to address the very pressing need of providing educators with both the knowledge of their moral, legal and ethical obligations around student data and providing a toolkit for evaluating the relative safety of the tool for student use.

 This resource provides teachers with practical implementation strategies to connect the assessment principles of Growing Success with the Elementary Religious Education Curriculum (2012).

 This resource offers strategies intended to assist those teachers with a combined class of grades 2 and 3 students.

 Integrate student digital portfolios in the K – 6 classroom.

 This document uses student voice and inquiry in the classroom to enhance pedagogy.